 Now you will have to put that information into a file called wp-config.
 Go to the downloaded source folder from the wordpress.org.
 Unzip it and look for the file wp-config-sample.
 Rename it to wp-config and edit the file using any text editor like Notepad or Notepad++.
 Put the database name, username, and password into that file and save it.
 Now you will have to upload all the files to the hosting server.

 The best way to do is zip the folder but delete the original zip folder that you downloaded early on.
 Now, zip the folder containing the edited wp-config file.
 It’s the file that will direct your WordPress installation and help you move further.

 Now upload the zipped folder to the public_html directory.
-In order to get there, just open your Cpanel.
+To get there, just open your Cpanel.
 Go to the File Manager, and there you’ll see the public_html directory.

 Go into it and upload the zipped folder through the upload option.

 Once it’s uploaded.
 Just extract the folder there.
 It might unzip it in a folder.
 Make sure you move all the files to the public_html again.
 For instance, the folder name is wordpress.zip, upon unzipping, a folder named ‘WordPress’ will be created automatically.
 Go into that folder and select all files and move them back to public_html.
 Your WordPress files must be in the public_html folder.
 Once you’re done, you’re almost there.

-Now go the web browser and open the URL of your blog to install the WordPress.
+Now go the web browser and open the URL of your blog to install WordPress.
 It will ask you to choose the blog title, username, and password.
 Provide the details and proceed.
-Within a few seconds, you would have installed the WordPress successfully.
+Within a few seconds, you would have installed WordPress successfully.

 Here comes the alternative method.